henriksen/posthog-dotnet/README.md

 Now you can go to GitHub to [Draft a new Release](https://github.com/Posthog/posthog-dotnet/releases/new) and click the button to "Auto-generate release notes".
 Edit the notes accordingly create the Release.

-When you create the Release, the [`release.yml`](../.github/.workflow.release.yml) workflow builds and publishes the package to NPM.
+When you create the Release, the [`main.yml`](../.github/.workflow.release.yml) workflow builds and publishes the package to NuGet.

+> ![IMPORTANT]
+> When creating a release, it's important to create and publish it in one go.
+If you save a draft of the release and then later publish it, the workflow will not run.